William Legge, 10th Earl of Dartmouth: Family and personal life

 In June 2009, Dartmouth married Melbourne-born former model Fiona Campbell, now styled Lady Dartmouth, whose first husband, Matt Handbury, is a nephew of Rupert Murdoch.
 They subsequently divorced.

 Dartmouth has a son, Gerald Glen Kavanagh-Legge (born 2005), from his previous relationship with the television producer Claire Kavanagh.

+In 2025 in Gibraltar he married privately to Diandra Luker, former wife of Michael Douglas.

+The heir presumptive to the peerages is Dartmouth's brother, the Hon.
+Rupert Legge (born 1951), whose heir is his son Edward Legge (born 1986).